-Day One: Bash and the Command Line
+Day One: Introduction to Bash

 This lesson is adapted from The Unix Shell lesson of Software Carpentry.